Eve announces Matter-certified sensors and a fancy blind kit

-(Pocket-lint) - CES 2023 continues with smart home accessory outfit Eve announcing a raft of products including Matter sensors and a new kit for making blinds smart.
+CES 2023 continues with smart home accessory outfit Eve announcing a raft of products including Matter sensors and a new kit for making blinds smart.

 Eve kicks things off with a new Eve Motion sensor as well as an Eve Door and Window sensor, both built with Matter in mind.
 The former can alert you when something moves, while the latter sensors are built to be attached to doors or windows and can tell when they're open or closed.